ewolff/microservice/README.md

 - Install Virtual Box from https://www.virtualbox.org/wiki/Downloads
 - Go to directory `microservice-demo` and run `mvn install` there
-- Change to the directory `docker` and run `vagrant up`
+- Change to the directory `docker` and run `vagrant up`.
+Each time you start the Vagrant VM the Docker containers will be started, too.
-- After `vagrant halt` and `vagrant up`the Docker containers won't be started.
-You can either run the containers manually at the shell with `vagrant ssh` or do a new provisioning using `vagrant provision` .
+- Use `vagrant halt` to shut down the system or `vagrant destroy` to to delete the VM.
+Login to the VM using `vagrant ssh`.
+Do a new provisioning using `vagrant provision` .
 Then the containers will be rebuild.

 The result should be: